przemastro/java-soap-rest-db-ui-framework/README.md

 [![Java version](https://img.shields.io/badge/Java-1.11-%23b07219)](https://github.com/przemastro/java-soap-rest-db-ui-framework)

 # Features
-This is a demo version of framework I used for teaching new young guns a tests automation.
+This is a demo version of framework I created to teach young guns of tests automation.
 It contains of:

 1. API (SOAP, REST) tests - Using RestAssured and TestNg frameworks
 2. UI - Selenium